shivang1305/netflixgpt/README.md

 - Reduce the number of repetitive API calls each time the component re-renders in the browser.
 - Memoize the API calls and check whether the data is present in the redux store or not.
 - Based on this either make or prevent an API call.
+- Make the app responsive for smaller screens.